twbs/bootstrap/site/content/docs/5.0/layout/css-grid.md

 toc: true
 ---

-## Overview

 Bootstrap's default grid system represents the culmination of over a decade of CSS layout techniques, tried and tested by millions of people.
-But, it was also created without so many of the modern CSS features and techniques that we're seeing in browsers—features like the new CSS Grid.
+But, it was also created without many of the modern CSS features and techniques we're seeing in browsers like the new CSS Grid.

-With Bootstrap 5, we've added the option to enable a separate grid system that's built on CSS Grid, but with a Bootstrap twist.
-You still get classes you can apply on a whim to build responsive layouts, but with a different approach under the hood.

 {{< callout info >}}
 **Heads up!** Since our CSS Grid system isn't enabled by default, we've included it in our documentation CSS.
 Keep reading to see how to enable it yourself.